-Besides a node name field, PC/host configuration window contains routing parameters and custom configuration parameters (in the window associated with the Configuration tab), network interface parameters (in the window associated with the Interfaces tab) and IPsec parameters (in the window associated with the IPsec tab).
+Besides a node name field, PC/Host/Click router configuration window contains startup services, routing parameters and custom configuration parameters (in the window associated with the Configuration tab) and network interface parameters (in the window associated with the Interfaces tab).

 We will change the node name, network interface parameters and routing parameters.

-PC and host both use static routing.
+PCs and Hosts both use static routing.
 The preconfigured routing table contains only the default route.
 Every static route, as well as the default route, consists of: